The Cancer Drugs Fund (CDF) is a way of funding cancer drugs in England.

 - your general health

-As soon as your specialist submits the form they should get immediate confirmation that you can start the drug.
+Once your specialist has submitted the form, they will get confirmation that you can start the drug.

 Scotland, Wales and Northern Ireland

-The Cancer Drugs Fund is only available for patients in England who are entitled to routine NHS care and are registered with an English GP.
+The Cancer Drugs Fund is only available for patients in England.
+You have to be entitled to routine NHS care.
+You also have to be registered with a GP in England.
 Access to new medicines is different in Scotland, Wales and Northern Ireland.

 The Welsh Government has recently announced a New Treatment Fund for Wales.
 This fund aims to speed up patient access to new treatments.